Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: An Algorithm to Find the -Connected delta-Connected Components of the Compact Set I

 \begin{remark} It follows from Lemma \ref{lemma:20230605:maxNrdeltaConnectedComponents} that the distance between the closest pair of points between two $\delta$-connected components is larger than $\delta$, that is,

 \end{remark}

-We next define several notions of distances which will be needed in subsequent developments. \begin{definition}[Distance from point to set] The distance from a point $g\in G$ to a closed, non-empty set $A\subset G$ is given by
+We next define several notions of distances that will be needed in subsequent developments. \begin{definition}[Distance from point to set] The distance from a point $g\in G$ to a non-empty set $A\subset G$ is given by